- OFFICIAL NAME = BOLIVARIAN REPUBLIC OF VENEZUELA

 A BRIEF HISTORY OF VENEZUELA !!!

-For centuries, the indigenous people lived by farming, hunting and fishing on this land, long before Christoper Columbus spotted it, as he sailed along Venezuela’s eastern coast in 1498.
+For centuries, the indigenous people lived by farming, hunting and fishing on this land, long before Christopher Columbus spotted it, as he sailed along Venezuela’s eastern coast in 1498.

-However, it was a Spanish Explorer Alonso de Ojepa, who led another expedition to the area in 1499, who named it Venezuela, because he saw people living in houses that were built on stilts over the water, which reminded them of the canals of Venice.
+However, it was a Spanish Explorer Alonso de Ojepa, who led another expedition to the area in 1499, who named it Venezuela, because he saw people living in houses that were built on stilts over the water, which reminded him of the canals of Venice, in Italy.

 By 1521, Spanish colonization had formally begun on the coast.
-It didn’t take to long before the Spanish had took over the land, and African slaves were shipped into Venezuela to work on plantations.
+It didn’t take to long for the Spanish to establish settlements, and African slaves were shipped into Venezuela to work on their plantations.

-The Spanish held a firm grip on this land, until the late 1700’s, when the Venezuelans began to decide they wanted their own independence.
+Despite the fact that Venezuela was relatively unimportant to the Spanish, they still held a firm grip on this land, until the late 1700’s, when the Venezuelans started to rebel against Spanish rule.

-On July 5th, 1811, a national assembly declared Venezuela independent, however this didn’t last long as almost one year later the Spanish were back in control.
+On July 5th, 1811, a national assembly declared Venezuela independent, making them the first nation in Latin America to do so.
+However, this didn’t last long, as almost one year later the Spanish crushed the Venezuelan revolution.

-Step forward Simon Bolivar, a patriot in present-day Venezuela, who along with Colombia, Panama, and Ecuador all broke free from the Spanish clutches and created their own state, called Gran Colombia.
+Simón Bolívar, a patriot in present-day Venezuela, led the countries of Colombia, Panama, Ecuador and Venezuela to independence from the Spanish Empire in 1821, creating their own state, called Gran Colombia.

 SHORT FACTS ON VENEZUELA !!!

 The Official name of Venezuela is the Bolivarian Republic of Venezuela.
-This was adopted into the new Constitution of 1999, in honor of Simon Bolivar, who led the country to independence in the early 1800’s, from the clutches of the Spanish.
+This was adopted into the new Constitution of 1999, in honor of Simón Bolívar, who led the country to independence in the early 1800’s, from the Spanish.

 Venezuela is located on the northern coast of South America .
 It comprises of a continental mainland and numerous islands in the Caribbean Sea.
 It borders Guyana to the east, Brazil to the south, and Colombia to the west.

-Venezuela is divided into four geographic regions, these are called the Orinoco plains, the Guiana Highlands, the Maracaibo lowlands, and the coastal range mountains.
+Venezuela is divided into four geographic regions: the Orinoco plains, the Guiana region, the Maracaibo lowlands and the Venezuelan Highlands.

 Venezuela is divided into 23 states.